What is Cerebral Palsy?

 Marked Physical and Mental Limitations

-An individual must suffer from one marked physical limitation as it would relate to working like standing, balancing, or using the extremities AND must suffer from mental limitations that affect their ability to concentrate on work-related tasks, interact with others, or control emotions or behavior while working.
+An individual must suffer from one marked physical limitation related to working like standing, balancing, or using the extremities, and must suffer from mental limitations that affect their ability to concentrate on work-related tasks, interact with others, or control emotions or behavior while working.

 Communication Limitations

-- Apraxia – where the brain cannot signal to the rest of your body correctly how to form the correct sound that collates to the words you are trying to say.
+- Apraxia – where the brain cannot signal to the rest of your body correctly how to form the correct sound that collates with the words you are trying to say.

-- Dysarthria – when brain damage causes the muscles used for communication to become weak, the sounds cannot come out correctly.
+- Dysarthria – when brain damage causes the muscles used for communication to weaken, the sounds cannot come out correctly.
 Speech may be slurred or mumbling, low, or too slow.

-- How much can you lift, and how often?
+- How much weight can you lift, and with what frequency?

-- How long are you able to sit or stand?
+- How long can you sit or stand?

-- How well can you reach out or overhead?
+- How effectively can you reach out or stretch overhead?

-- How well can you bend down, crouch, or stoop?
+- How effectively can you bend, crouch, or stoop?

-- How well can you grasp objects or use your hands?
+- How proficiently can you grasp objects or manipulate your hands?

 Working with a Disability Attorney